LlewBach/cydymiaith/README.md

 ##### Registration

 - The registration form asks for an email, username and password.
-- The password must be correctly entered twice CHECK.
-- The email and username must be unique and not already exist in the database CHECK.
+- The email and username must be unique and not already exist in the database.
-- The password is required to be in a certain form and contain certain characters CHECK.
+- The password is required to be in a certain form and contain certain characters.
-- If the user has forgotten their password, they are able to reset it via email confirmation CHECK.
+- If the user wants to change their password, they are able to reset it via email confirmation.
-- Form validation will inform the user of any errors in user input CHECK.
+- Form validation will inform the user of any errors in user input.
-- Flash messages will inform the user if the email or username are already taken CHECK.
+- Flash messages will inform the user if the email or username are already taken.
 - Entering a unique email, username and valid password will successfully register the user, who will be redirected to their profile.
 - A flash message will display informing the user that registration was successful.

 ##### Log In

 - The Log In form requests the user's username and password.
-- The form validation requires that the email be in a certain format CHECK.
+- The form validation requires that the email be in a certain format.
-- The form validation requires that the password has a certain format CHECK.
+- The form validation requires that the password has a certain format.
-- If the entered username or password do not correspond to a user in the database, a flash message will display to the user CHECK.
+- If the entered username or password do not correspond to a user in the database, a flash message will display to the user.
 - Entering a username and password that successfully correspond to a user's details in the database will log the user in to that profile.
 - A flash message will inform the user that login was successful.